adamrudolf-becube/cpp-cheatsheet/README.md

 In case of most POD types, like a plain `int`, a type which with the `++` operator is probably most used, it doesn't cause a visible difference, especially because most compilers can quite smart optimize it.

 On the other hand you can use `++` operator with more complex data types, you can define it on any class.
-In case of more complex data types move semantics migth become a considerable overhead, so there might be cases where `i++` should be avoided unless you specifically need it.
+In case of more complex data types copy semantics migth become a considerable overhead, so there might be cases where `i++` should be avoided unless you specifically need it.

 Short summary: performance-wise `++i` might be faster in some cases, but never slower, but in most of the cases it just doesn't matter.